christophsax/seasonal/README.md

 The first argument of `seas` has to be a time series of class `"ts"`.
 By default, `seas` calls the SEATS adjustment procedure.
 If you prefer the X11 adjustment procedure (this is what X-12ARIMA does), use the following option (see the the [Input](#input) section for more details about the syntax):

     seas(AirPassengers, x11 = list())

+The `summary` method allows you to display a summary of the model:

+    summary(m)

 Besides performing seasonal adjustment with SEATS, a default call to `seas` invokes the following automatic procedures of X-13ARIMA-SEATS:

   - Transformation selection (log / no log)